Fine compactified moduli of enriched structures on stable curves: Defining enriched structures

 \begin{definition} Let $\Gamma$ be a connected graph.
-A \emph{relative component} of $\Gamma$ is a pair $(v,G)$ where $v$ is a vertex of $\Gamma$ and $G$ is a connected component of $\Gamma \setminus v$.
-An edge from $v$ to $G$ is called a \emph{separating edge} of the relative component. \end{definition} Note that the set of relative components is empty if and only if $\Gamma$ has exactly one vertex.
-Note that $G$ determines $v$ uniquely, but not vice-versa in general (though $v$ does determine $G$ if $\Gamma$ is circuit-connected).
+A \emph{relative component} of $\Gamma$ is a pair $(v,G)$ where $v$ is a vertex of $\Gamma$ and $G$ is a connected component of $\Gamma \gdiff v$.
+An edge from $v$ to $G$ is called a \emph{separating edge} of the relative component.
+We write $G^c$ (the `complement of $G$') for the set of vertices of $\Gamma$ that are not in $G$. \end{definition} Note that the set of relative components is empty if and only if $\Gamma$ has exactly one vertex.
+Note also that $G$ determines $v$ uniquely, but not vice-versa in general (though $v$ does determine $G$ if $\Gamma$ is circuit-connected).